Visit the Campbell Scientific Forum to submit your question to users around the world.

 Where can processor usage information be found?

-How are raw readings output from half-bridge measurements different between dataloggers?
+How are raw readings produced from half-bridge measurements different between dataloggers?

 For the CR10X and CR200X, raw readings from half-bridge measurements are in millivolts.
 For the CR1000, each reading is a ratiometric number between 0 and 1 (signal voltage/excitation voltage).